reconcilerio/runtime/README.md

 #### Sequence

-A [`Sequence`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#Sequence) composes multiple SubReconcilers as a single SubReconciler.
+A [`Sequence`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#Sequence) composes multiple `SubReconciler`s as a single `SubReconciler`.
 Each sub reconciler is called in turn, aggregating the result of each sub reconciler.
 A reconciler returning an error will interrupt the sequence.

 **Example:**

-A Sequence is commonly used in a ResourceReconciler, but may be used anywhere a SubReconciler is accepted.
+A `Sequence` is commonly used in a `ResourceReconcile`, but may be used anywhere a `SubReconciler` is accepted.

 ```go
 func FunctionReconciler(c reconcilers.Config) *reconcilers.ResourceReconciler[*buildv1alpha1.Function] {